MicrosoftDocs/windows-itpro-docs/windows/update/waas-configure-wufb.md

 | GPO for version 1607 and above: </br>Computer Configuration > Administrative Templates > Windows Components > Windows Update > **Do not include drivers with Windows Updates** | \Policies\Microsoft\Windows\WindowsUpdate\ExcludeWUDriversInQualityUpdate  |
 | MDM for version 1607 and above: </br>../Vendor/MSFT/Policy/Config/Update/</br>**ExcludeWUDriversInQualityUpdate** | \Microsoft\PolicyManager\default\Update\ExcludeWUDriversInQualityUpdate |

-## Summary: MDM and Group Policy for version 1607 and above
+## Summary: MDM and Group Policy for version 1703

 Below are quick-reference tables of the supported Windows Update for Business policy values for Windows 10, version 1607 and above.